thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+5/24/20 - Version 11.0 of the dataset has been released.
+It can be found in: https://doi.org/10.5281/zenodo.3723939.
+This incorporates all the dailies until 5/23 and version 10.0 of the dataset.
+Dailies have been added for 5/23, 5/22, and 5/21 in the dailies folder.
+We made it to 336 Million tweets in this version of the dataset.

 5/21/20 - Daily data (under the /dailies/ folder) has been added for 5/20 and 5/19, note that some tweets will bleed into the following day due to different timezones captured.

 5/19/20 - Daily data (under the /dailies/ folder) has been added for 5/18 and 5/17, note that some tweets will bleed into the following day due to different timezones captured.